kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   are pursued independently in their own repositories.
 - Defining the `scheduling.k8s.io` building-block API or the `workloadbuilder` library itself (owned by [KEP-6089] and consumed here).
+- Supporting a user pre-created `Workload` for a standalone Job ("bring your own `Workload`").
+  With `spec.scheduling` covering every shape a Job-owned `Workload` can have, a second source of truth adds reconciliation complexity without new expressiveness.
+See [Alternatives](#alternatives).
+A user pre-created `PodGroup` referenced through `spec.template.spec.schedulingGroup` remains supported.

 ## Proposal